KyunHwan/online_rl/env_actor/nom_stats_manager/README.md

 # env_actor/nom_stats_manager

 Data normalization using dataset statistics.
 This module provides a **numpy-only** interface for normalizing robot observations and denormalizing policy actions.
 It has no torch dependency.
+The folder name is a typo of "norm_stats_manager" preserved for compatibility.

+Where this fits: see [../../docs/05_policy_protocol.md](../../docs/05_policy_protocol.md#numpy-in-numpy-out--the-boundary) for why normalization is numpy-only, and [../../docs/08_invariants.md](../../docs/08_invariants.md#the-datanormalizationinterface-uses-only-numpy) for the invariant.

 ## How It Fits in the Pipeline